Notkea/fa-tools/readme.md

 The following issues affecting the program are known.
 Patches welcome.

-* Special characters in URLs: the `download` and `info` sub-command crashes with "Non-exhaustive patterns in Just uri" or similar errors in the presence of unescaped symbols in URLs.
-FA seems not to escape those in file download URLs, which may contain characters such as square brackets.

 * The `list` sub-command returns the whole list only at the end, instead of streaming the result as it is fetched.